Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Jacobian of the exponential map

 We apply again \cref{asymptoticFat00}, together with the binomial series theorem

 Therefore, we have the following series representation

 where $c_{k,\alpha}^3$ are constants given by

-where the function $P_3:[-1,1]\to\R$ is analytic in the fractional sense, and $E$ is same with \cref{asymptoticFat00}.
-The only difference from the case 1 and 2 is that the analytic function is replaced with the ``fractional'' analytic function $P_3$.
-By fractional analytic function, we mean a uniformly convergent series of the form $f(x) = \sum_{k = 0}^{\infty} \alpha_{k} x^{\beta_k}$, where $\beta_k$ are not necessarily integers.
-In case 1 and 2, we used the fact that the number of zero points of an analytic function on a closed interval is finite.
-The same property holds also for the fractional analytic function $P_3$.
-Indeed, since the set of exponents
+where the function $P_3:[-1,1]\to\R$ is a finite sum of fractional analytic functions (see the discussion after \cref{lemtriexpansion}), and $E$ is given in \eqref{asymptoticFat00remainder}.
+Since $\J_R$ is nonnegative by \cref{positivityJac}, the function $P_3$ is also nonnegative on $\interval{-1}{1}$ (considering $|w|$ small enough).
+The only difference from cases 1 and 2 is that the role of analytic function of the leading term is replaced with $P_3$, which is a sum of fractional analytic functions.
+In cases 1 and 2, we used the fact that the number of zero points of an analytic function on a closed interval is finite.
+We now explain that the same property holds also for $P_3$.
+Indeed, $P_3$ is analytic (in the classical sense) on $\interval{-1}{1} \setminus \{0\}$, so we only need to check that $0$ is not the accumulation point of the zero points of $P_3$.
+Since the set of exponents

-is discrete in $\R$, the identity theorem holds in the completely same way to the normal power series by using the fractional derivative.
+is discrete in $\R$, we can rearrange it to be an increasing set of exponents and the desired property follows by adapting the proof of the classical identity theorem for analytic functions.
 This observation shows that the number of zero points of $P_3$ is finite.
-The rest of the proof follows in the same way with Case 1 and 2. \end{proof}
+The rest of the proof follows in the same way with cases 1 and 2. \end{proof}